cloudfoundry/java-buildpack-auto-reconfiguration/README.md

 well as implementation of various <cloud> namespace elements.
 Cloud Foundry automatically includes the auto-reconfiguration library as needed.

-For more informations please see the following blogs for more details:
+For more information, please see the following blogs for more details:

 [Cloud Foundry Services With Spring, Part 1 : The Basics](http://blog.springsource.org/2011/10/13/using-cloud-foundry-services-with-spring-part-1-the-basics/)